 An experienced workers’ compensation attorney understands how to resolve these types of situations to achieve favorable results for the claimant.
 The sooner you obtain help from an attorney the better because the medical care you receive will be a central focus of the decision to grant or deny a claim.
 If your claim was denied it is best to talk to a lawyer to find out how to proceed.

 If you have a preexisting medical condition that was aggravated by a work injury you may have a workers’ compensation claim.
-Talk to the skilled Atlanta workers’ compensation lawyers at The Bader Law Firm to discuss the details of your case today.
+Talk to the skilled Atlanta workers’ compensation lawyers at Bader Scott Injury Lawyers to discuss the details of your case today.